armory/docs/content/en/contribute/create/guides/page-links.md

 ### `ref`

 `ref` relies on unique file names.
-This method is preferred because we do not have to update relative file paths in links when we reorganize content.
+If the filename is not unique, you must use include the path.

 Examples: